This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 It’s not here yet….the metaverse still needs to be built

 In 2021 the metaverse arrived as a concept with the IPO of Roblox and Facebook rebranding to Meta and investing heavily in metaverse development.
 However while many of the building blocks of the metaverse already exist, a future where all these virtual worlds not only interconnect but stretch into pretty much every realm of activity is still some way off.
-In a sense, it would involve rebranding the world of gaming to encompass almost every aspect of daily life.
+In a sense, it would involve rebranding the world of games to encompass almost every aspect of daily life.

 In a recent report on Metaverse and Money, Citi GPS coined the phrase the “Open Metaverse” – a would be community-owned, community-governed, and freely interoperable version of the metaverse that ensures privacy by design.
 But we simply don’t yet have all the tech solutions to make this possible.